thequietlife/CTI-101/README.md

 #### Developers
 * link the code and computer together
-* with a new feature a developer uses their knowledge of computers, creativity and insights about user needs
+* when creating a new feature a developer uses their knowledge of computers, creativity and insights about user needs
 * developers work out each step and write it in code for the computer

 #### First Code Operation